rmaake1/httpstatuses/README.md

+# httpstatus.es

-httpstatus.es is an easy to reference directory of HTTP Status Codes with straight forward descriptions, code references and additional detailed descriptions from the IETF HTTP Working Group.
-Each HTTP Status Code is available at httpstatus.es/status_code.
+httpstatus.es is an easy to reference database of HTTP Status Codes with their definitions and helpful code references all in one place.